saitamasahil/skyscraper/README.md

 ## 🔨 How to install Skyscraper
 Follow the steps below to install the latest version of Skyscraper.
 Lines beginning with `$` signifies a command you need run in a terminal on the machine you wish to install it on.

 NOTE!
 If you are using the RetroPie distribution, you have the option to install Skyscraper directly from the RetroPie-Setup script (*you need to update the script before installing it!*).
-Read more about all of that [here](https://retropie.org.uk/docs/Scraper/#skyscraper).
+Read more about all of that [in the RetroPie documentation](https://retropie.org.uk/docs/Scraper/#skyscraper).

 ### Installation of Skyscraper on RetroPie and Programmable Completion
 This goes in the usual RetroPie stanza: Either run `sudo RetroPie-Setup/retropie_setup.sh` and folow the menus (_Manage packages_ -> _Manage optional packages_ -> then look for _Skyscraper_) or run `sudo RetroPie-Setup/retropie_packages.sh skyscraper`.
-This will also automagically install programmable completion (aka. bash completion) for the Skyscraper command line (see also [here](https://gemba.github.io/skyscraper/CLIHELP#programmable-completion)).
+This will also automagically install programmable completion (aka. bash completion) for the Skyscraper command line (see [command line completion](https://gemba.github.io/skyscraper/CLIHELP#programmable-completion)).

 ### Installation Prerequisites on Other Systems or Architectures

 _Qt5 is end-of-life by end of May 2025_: You can still use and compile Skyscraper with Qt5 with no restrictions, when your setup does not provide Qt6.
 However, if you have the option to use Qt6 I strongly recommend it, Skyscraper works well with Qt6.
-Use Qt6 especially, when you use Skyscraper on a recent Linux distribution, macOS or Windows.
+Use Qt6 especially when you use Skyscraper on a recent Linux distribution, macOS or Windows.
 In rare cases you may have to use `qmake6` instead of `qmake`.
 If you find a mismatch in the build scripts, please file an issue.

 #### Linux
 _For Qt6_: